Can you tell us a little bit about yourself?

 What is an example of a generic long-term strategy you would use for a female who is relatively lean to start with and just wanting to improve their physique?

-Does the level of insulin resistance somebody have effect how you would plan a diet?
+Does the level of insulin resistance somebody have an effect on how you would plan a diet?

 For a female in a calorie deficit, what kind of strategies do you use to reduce the rate that their metabolism slows down?
 You have said that cheat meals/days don’t have the impact they once were thought to have.
 Do you plan in longer phases of eating at maintenance or in a surplus?